csc-training/high-level-gpu-programming/Exercises_Instructions.md

 ## Using supercomputers

-Exercises can be carried out using the [LUMI](https://docs.lumi-supercomputer.eu/)  supercomputer, [Mahti](https://docs.csc.fi/computing/systems-mahti/), and [Intel DevCloud](https://console.cloud.intel.com/).
+Exercises can be carried out using the [LUMI](https://docs.lumi-supercomputer.eu/)  and/or  [Mahti](https://docs.csc.fi/computing/systems-mahti/) supercomputers.
  ![](docs/img/cluster_diagram.jpeg)

 LUMI can be accessed via ssh using the provided username and ssh key pair: